zoirbook/zoirbook/README.md

 Frontend Developer

-I can live without air but without code I can't

-I'm bookworm so I just wanna eat books instead of foods
+I could survive without air, but I can't live without coding.
+And as a bookworm, I'd rather 'feast' on books than on food for endless nourishment.

 How to reach me : https://t.me/zoirbook